 - Superion Procedure

 - Steroid injections

 In severe cases where conservative treatments have failed to provide relief, surgery may be a viable option.
 Spinal stenosis surgery usually entails removal of the tissue or bone that is pressing on the nerve root, effectively creating more space in the spinal canal.

 Learn More About Spinal Stenosis Treatment in Austin

-If you are experiencing pain or believe you may be suffering from spinal stenosis, please give our Austin practice a call today to schedule an appointment.
+If you are experiencing pain or believe you may be suffering from spinal stenosis, please give our Austin pain management specialists a call today to schedule an appointment.
 Simply call (512) 981-7246 or fill out our appointment request form.